Viral Artist Mixes Coffee Cups, Tokyo & Instagram

 Source: Gaijin Pot

-On a rainy June afternoon, the Melbourne-native is in a T-shirt, khaki pants and black velcro sandals while he makes some drip coffee after hand grinding the beans.
+On a rainy June afternoon, the Melbourne-native is in a T-shirt, khaki pants and black Velcro sandals as he makes some drip coffee after hand grinding the beans.
 Don’t call him a coffee snob, either.

-He explains that’s because it affects his style of creating coffee-cup illustrations that explore everyday life in in Japan.
-He regularly sits down at a coffee shop, gets to sketching and 20-30 minutes later, posts a video like this one:
+That’s because it affects his style of creating coffee-cup illustrations that explore everyday life in in Japan.
+He regularly sits down at a coffee shop, gets to sketching and 20 to 30 minutes later, posts a video like this one:

 The videos are addicting yet strangely therapeutic.
-Since 2015, his distinct videos of water-soluble pencils and gouache sketches got popular through social-media magic.
+In 2015, his distinct videos of water-soluble pencils and gouache sketches became popular through social media.

-Soon after, numerous news outlets worldwide — NHK, CNN Travel and The Daily Mail, to name a few — took notice.
-Nowadays, he still posts engaging video-and-sketch combos to his Instagram followers.
-It’s partly to share Japan — an easily fascinating place — in a less obvious medium than photography, he said.
+Soon after, numerous international news outlets, such as NHK, CNN Travel and The Daily Mail to name a few, took notice.
+He still posts new engaging video-and-sketch combos to his Instagram followers.
+It’s partly to share Japan — an endlessly fascinating place — in a less obvious medium than photography, he says.

-But, he also enjoys that the style brings attention to how an artist distorts and supplements reality, by offering a view of the sketch first and soon after unveiling the real-life scene.
-Considering distortion of reality is practically becoming a recipe for success across the social media spectrum, his work is an eye-catching …continue reading
+He enjoys that his style — offering a view of the sketch first and then unveiling the real life scene — brings attention to how an artist distorts and supplements reality.
+Considering distortion of reality is practically becoming a recipe for success across the social media spectrum, his work is an eye-catching contrast …continue reading